hyperledger/fabric-sdk-node/docs/tutorials/query-peers.md

 all transaction evaluations on Contracts obtained from that Gateway instance.

-If no query handling strategy is specified, `MSPID_SCOPE_SINGLE` is used by default.
+If no query handling strategy is specified, `PREFER_MSPID_SCOPE_SINGLE` is used by default.
 This will evaluate all transactions on the first peer from which it can obtain a response, and only switch to another peer if this peer fails.
-The list of peers will be all peers in the contract's `Network` that belong to the gateway's organization.
+The list of peers will be all peers in the contract's `Network` that belong to the gateway's organization, if that organization has any peers.
+Otherwise, the list of peers will be all peers in the network.
+If you do not want to fall back to all peers in the network when the gateway's organization has no peers, use `MSPID_SCOPE_SINGLE` instead which will fail when there are no peers in the gateway's organization.

-There is another query handling strategy provided called `MSPID_SCOPE_ROUND_ROBIN`.
+There are another two query handling strategies provided called `PREFER_MSPID_SCOPE_ROUND_ROBIN` and `MSPID_SCOPE_ROUND_ROBIN`.
 This will evaluate a transaction starting with the first peer on the list.
 It will try the peers in order until a response is received or all peers have been tried.
 On the next call the second peer will be tried first and then continue on in the list until a response is received.
 The starting point within the list is incremented on each call, this will distribute the work load among all responding peers.
-The list of peers will be all peers in the contract's `Network` that belong to the gateway's organization.
+When using `PREFER_MSPID_SCOPE_ROUND_ROBIN`, the list of peers will be all peers in the contract's `Network` that belong to the gateway's organization, if that organization has any peers.
+Otherwise, the list of peers will be all peers in the network.
+If you do not want to fall back to all peers in the network when the gateway's organization has no peers, use `MSPID_SCOPE_ROUND_ROBIN` instead which will fail when there are no peers in the gateway's organization.

 ```javascript
 const { Gateway, QueryHandlerStrategies } = require('fabric-network');